betfair-datascientists/betfair-datascientists.github.io/src/api/How_to_Automate_5.md

     framework.run()
     ```

+---

 ## Simulating How to Automate IV

 Because we coded How to Automate IV with simulating in mind (I didn't originally and had to recode it a few times), its easy for us to simulate the performance of our model.
 As we saved our model ratings to a csv, reading it in now actually makes the code simpler then what we created for placing live bets.
 This is because the issues we had working around reserve dogs and matching with the Betfair API has been taken care of (there are no reserve dogs to work around in the historic data).
 In fact thanks to my hacky work around in How to Automate IV the data is also in the same format as How to Automate III so we can basically use almost the exact same code we used to simulate How to Automate III.

-The only real differences from simulating How to Automate III and How to Automate IV is that we need to have the csv file of predictions already (available on github), read that in, and change any naming conventions that might be different.
+The only real differences from simulating How to Automate III and How to Automate IV is that we need to have the csv file of predictions already, read that in, and change any naming conventions that might be different.

 === "Read in model predictions and format dataframe for easy reference"